-If you want to chat more about this topic, you can connected with me on Twitter, Facebook, YouTube, LinkedIn, or you can email me.
+Identifying and creating a strategy to protect your intellectual property is complicated, so if you want to talk more about this subject, feel free to connect with me on Twitter, Facebook, YouTube, LinkedIn, or you can email me.
 You can also subscribe to the Carter Law Firm monthly newsletter.

 Please visit my homepage for more information about Carter Law Firm.